JRGNaN/DS_portfolio/README.md

 # DS_portfolio
-Projects, practices, examples of my passion: Data Science Prueba
+Projects, practices, examples of my passion: Data Science

+## About
+At next few examples of my work as Data Scientist